pajicadvance/affogato-tweaks/src/main/resources/assets/affogatotweaks/lavender/entries/affogato_guide/lighting/caves.md

 - Holding a light source in your hand will emit light around you, and dropped light sources will also emit light.
   - This means you can throw torches and other light sources to check how deep a cave or hole is.
+- Lanterns can be worn in the Belt slot, and provide light at all times.